groupvine/gv-doc/notices/V20-Upgrade-FAQ.md

 To sign in navigate to your home page at *http://www.groupvine.com/myaccount* which is also your Email Feed, and click the **Visitor** menu in the top right corner of the page.

-To sign directory into your account, you can add "/signin" to your home address like this *http://www.groupvine.com/myaccount/signin*.
+To sign directory into your account, you can add "/signin" to your home address, for example, *http://www.groupvine.com/myaccount/signin*

 Update your bookmarks!